Kingdom of Great Britain: Etymology

-The Treaty of Union and the subsequent Acts of Union state that England and Scotland were to be "United into One Kingdom by the Name of Great Britain", and as such "Great Britain" was the official name of the state, as well as being used in titles such as "Parliament of Great Britain".
+The Treaty of Union and the subsequent Acts of Union state that England and Scotland were to be "United into One Kingdom by the Name of Great Britain", and as such "Great Britain" was the official name of the state, as well as being used in titles such as "Parliament of Great Britain"..
+The term Great Britain had been in use in some official contexts for a century, such as at the proclamation of Charles I's accession to the throne in 1625 as "King of Great Britain".

 The websites of the Scottish Parliament, the BBC, and others, including the Historical Association, refer to the state created on 1 May 1707 as the United Kingdom of Great Britain.
 Both the Acts and the Treaty describe the country as "One Kingdom" and a "United Kingdom", leading some publications to treat the state as the "United Kingdom".
-The term United Kingdom was sometimes used during the 18th century to describe the state.
+The term United Kingdom was sometimes used informally during the 18th century to describe the state.

 Political structure

 The kingdoms of England and Scotland, both in existence from the 9th century (with England incorporating Wales in the 16th century), were separate states until 1707.
 However, they had come into a personal union in 1603, when James VI of Scotland became king of England under the name of James I. This Union of the Crowns under the House of Stuart meant that the whole of the island of Great Britain was now ruled by a single monarch, who by virtue of holding the English crown also ruled over the Kingdom of Ireland.
 Each of the three kingdoms maintained its own parliament and laws.
 Various smaller islands were in the king's domain, including the Isle of Man and the Channel Islands.

 This disposition changed dramatically when the Acts of Union 1707 came into force, with a single unified Crown of Great Britain and a single unified parliament.
 Ireland remained formally separate, with its own parliament, until the Acts of Union 1800 took effect.
-The Union of 1707 provided for a Protestant-only succession to the throne in accordance with the English Act of Settlement of 1701; rather than Scotland's Act of Security of 1704 and the Act anent Peace and War 1703, which ceased to have effect by the Repeal of Certain Scotch Acts 1707.
+The Union of 1707 provided for a Protestant-only succession to the throne in accordance with the English Act of Settlement 1701; rather than Scotland's Act of Security 1704 (c.3 (S)) and the Peace and War Act 1703 (c.
+6) (S)), which ceased to have effect by the Repeal of Certain Scotch Acts 1707.
 The Act of Settlement required that the heir to the English throne be a descendant of the Electress Sophia of Hanover and not a Roman Catholic; this brought about the Hanoverian succession of George I of Great Britain in 1714.